nagarajubhargav2006-blip/Presidio-Based-PII-Detection/README.md

 ## Negatives of the Project

 - Drag-and-drop upload does not work
+- Name and Employee ID masking appears as blank blocks
 - Only TXT and PDF files are supported
 - No database to store results
-- No user login or authentication
+- No user authentication
-- Not suitable for very large files
 - No real-time malware scanning
+- Not optimized for very large files

 ---